Why analyze the crawl behavior of your pages?

 What this means in practice:

-Important: this limit applies to decompressed HTML.
+Important: the HTML limit applies to decompressed content.
 Gzip/brotli compression changes nothing: a 3 MB HTML file compressed in transit will still be truncated at 2 MB after decompression.

 Pages at risk: